mad-lab-fau/gaitmap/README.md

 ### Installation

-*gaitmap* only supports Python 3.7 and newer.
+*gaitmap* only supports Python 3.8 and newer.
 First, install a compatible version of Python.

-Then install the package using pip.
+Then you need to install the provided packages.
+Gaitmap is split into two packages: `gaitmap` (MIT licenced) and `gaitmap_mad` (AGPL3 licenced).
+To get access to all available algorithms, you need to install both packages.

-For a stable experience install one of our releases (e.g. 1.4.0):
+For a stable experience install one of our releases (e.g. 1.7.0):

 For available versions, see the [release page](https://mad-srv.informatik.uni-erlangen.de/MadLab/GaitAnalysis/gaitmap/-/releases).
 ```
+# gaitmap
+pip install git+https://mad-srv.informatik.uni-erlangen.de/MadLab/GaitAnalysis/gaitmap.git@v1.7.0 --upgrade
+# gaitmap_mad
-pip install git+https://mad-srv.informatik.uni-erlangen.de/MadLab/GaitAnalysis/gaitmap.git@v1.4.0 --upgrade
+pip install "git+https://mad-srv.informatik.uni-erlangen.de/MadLab/GaitAnalysis/gaitmap.git@v1.7.0#subdirectory=gaitmap_mad" --upgrade
 ```

 The latest git (bleeding edge) version:
 ```
+# gaitmap
 pip install git+https://mad-srv.informatik.uni-erlangen.de/MadLab/GaitAnalysis/gaitmap.git --upgrade
+# gaitmap_mad
+pip install "git+https://mad-srv.informatik.uni-erlangen.de/MadLab/GaitAnalysis/gaitmap.git#subdirectory=gaitmap_mad" --upgrade
 ```

+To install the package using poetry, make sure you use a version newer than 1.2.0b2.
+This is the first version of poetry that supports subdirectories for git dependencies.
+Note, that even then, there are a couple of bugs with poetry`s subdirectory support.
+Hence, we would recommend to use the package versions of gaitmap and gaitmap_mad and not install them from source.

 If you are planning to make any changes to the library, please refer to the developer section below.